Blog

 Kenway collaborated with the asset management company to create a future state platform with best-in-class Data Architecture, Data Management, and Data Governance capabilities.
 The platform solved the client’s immediate issues around targeting and lead qualification while providing long-term extensibility for future use cases.
 With a complete view of its clients, the asset management company achieved better business outcomes around its sales, marketing, and product distribution efforts.

-Having the right tools is just one part of the data enablement journey.
+Having the right tools is just one part of the data transformation process.
 An organization must also consider its data strategy through the lens of the alignment of people, processes, and technology.
 Kenway Consulting aims to holistically partner with companies along the data enablement journey.
 Kenway’s approach includes:

 • Assessing: Kenway identifies how the organization invests in the applied uses of its data.